GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/object-picking-tools/index.md

 <img src="https://resources.gdevelop-app.com/assets/Icons/selection-ellipse-arrow-inside.svg" class="extension-icon"></img>
 Adds various object picking related tools.

-**Authors and contributors** to this community extension: [arthuro555](https://gd.games/arthuro555).
+**Authors and contributors** to this community extension: [arthuro555](https://gd.games/arthuro555), [VictrisGames](https://gd.games/VictrisGames).

-!!! warning
-    This is an extension made by a community member — but not reviewed by the GDevelop extension team.
-As such, we can't guarantee it meets all the quality standards of official extensions.
-In case of doubt, contact the author to know more about what the extension does or inspect its content before using it.

 ---

-Adds various actions/conditions for advanced object selection, such as picking the object with the highest/lowest zOrder, picking only a specific object out of the objects lists, unpicking all objects of a certain type...
+Adds various actions and conditions for advanced object selection.
+Includes picking objects with the highest or lowest zOrder, an object variable, and the ability to unpick all objects.

+Note: Version 2.0.0 changed Z-order picking to pick all instances with the highest/lowest Z-order.
+Version 1.x.x only picked one instance.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.